pranav-ganesh/tp/docs/UserGuide.md

 Format: `filter CATEGORY [COUNT]`

-Examples:
-* `filter called` filters the displayed list to show uncalled contacts first
-* `filter called 2` filters the displayed list to show uncalled contacts first and to only show the first two contacts
-* `filter gender 3` filters the displayed list to show female contacts first and to only show the first three contacts

 **Things to note:**
 * `CATEGORY` field is mandatory
 * `CATEGORY` refers to the category used to filter the contacts
 * `CATEGORY` **must be one of the following:** called, gender
 * `COUNT` refers to the number of contacts to be shown in the displayed list.
 If `COUNT` is more than the total number of contacts, all contacts will be shown
 * `COUNT` **must be a positive integer less than 2147483648** 1, 2, 3, …​, 2147483647
 * If more arguments are given than what is required, the last two arguments are taken into account (e.g., `filter gender called 2` will be interpreted as `filter called 2`)